-DSPolitical, LLC (“we”, “us”, or “our”) is committed to respecting your privacy rights.
-Our voter targeted digital ad network and ad targeting technology delivers voter targeted digital ads online and on mobile devices for Democratic and progressive candidates and causes (our “Service”).
+Optimal (“we”, “us”, or “our”) and our subsidiary companies are committed to respecting your privacy rights.
+Our targeted digital advertising network and digital advertising offerings and ad targeting technology deliver targeted digital advertisements online and on mobile devices for advertisers (our “Services”).

 Where we collect or receive Personal Information about you directly from you, we will explain the purposes for which we collect and use such Personal Information, the types of third parties to which we disclose that information, and the choices and means, if any, we offer you for limiting the use and disclosure of Personal Information about you.
 This explanation will be provided as soon as practicable and, in any event, before we disclose your Personal Information or use such information for a purpose materially different than that for which it was originally collected or processed.

-Where we collect or receive Personal Information about you from our Customers, which occurs when we are acting as a provider of services to our Customers, we do so as a processor (under GDPR) and/or service provider (under CCPA) of Personal Information on behalf of our Customers.
-We will use such information in accordance with the notices provided by our Customers and in accordance with the choices you made with respect to such Personal Information, as communicated to us by our Customers.
+Where we collect or receive Personal Information about you from Customers, which occurs when our subsidiaries are acting as providers of Services to Customers, we do so as a processor (under GDPR) and/or service provider (under CCPA) of Personal Information on behalf of Customers.
+We will use such information in accordance with the notices provided by Customers and in accordance with the choices you made with respect to such Personal Information, as communicated to us by Customers.

 Collection of Personal Information

-Information You Voluntarily Provide Us: When you visit our Website or use our Service, we may collect certain types of information that you submit voluntarily.
-You will need a username and password from us in order to access the protected areas of the Website, including the Service.
+Information You Voluntarily Provide Us: When you visit our Website or use the Services, we may collect certain types of information that you submit voluntarily.
+You will need a username and password from us in order to access protected areas of the Website and the Services.
 We require some limited information to create an account for you, including your user name, password, email address, mailing address and telephone number.
-In addition, if you are accessing the Website or our Service on behalf of a Customer, you may provide certain information, for example, the Customer’s name, email address, and password.
-We also collect certain information from you in order to process transactions on our Service, including credit card numbers and associated billing information.
-We refer to this information as “Billing Information”.
+In addition, if you are accessing the Website or the Services on behalf of a Customer, you may provide certain information, for example, the Customer’s name, email address, and password.
+We also collect certain information from you in order to process transactions on the Services, including credit card numbers and associated billing information.
+We refer to this information as “Billing Information.”
 Our legal basis for processing this information is your consent.

 Use of Information We Collect

-We use the information we collect to respond to your requests, resolve problems, maintain your account and provide our Services to our Customers including to measure or understand the effectiveness of our Services, provide our Website to you, improve our offerings and to create new services, and market our products or services and those of our affiliates, partners and third parties to you.
+We use the information we collect to respond to requests, resolve problems, maintain Customers’ accounts and provide the Services to Customers including to measure or understand the effectiveness of the Services, provide our Website to you, improve our offerings and to create new services, and market our products or services and those of our affiliates, partners and third parties to you.

-We may also send you certain Service and administrative notices, which are not subject to opt out.
+We may also use the Personal Information that we collect to send you certain Services and administrative notices, which are not subject to opt out.

 Aggregated / Anonymous information.
 We may use information that is in aggregate / anonymous form to create compilations of aggregated data and/or statistics and reports, and any other uses without restriction.
-This includes reporting information to Customers of the Service in order to give Customers information in order to evaluate the value of the Service to their needs, as well as to market and improve the Service.
+This includes reporting information to Customers of the Services in order to allow them to effectively evaluate the value of the Services to their needs.
+These uses also include marketing and improving the Services.
 We also use aggregate / anonymous data to analyze Website usage and customize the Website’s content, layout and services.
-These uses improve the Website and the Service and better tailor them to meet your needs, so as to provide you with an efficient and customized experience while using the Website and the Service.
+These uses improve the Website and the Services and better tailor them to meet your needs, so as to provide you with an efficient and customized experience while using the Website and the Services.
 Information that is in “aggregate / anonymous” form refers to non-identified information or information that is reported in the aggregate (provided that such aggregated information is not identifiable to a natural person), and does not include information as to which identifying characteristics have been removed without means reasonably likely to be used by any person to re-identify the natural person directly or indirectly.